Processing Times for PERM in 2025

 What is PERM?

-PERM is the abbreviation for “Program Electronic Review Management”.
-This is the first step when filing a Green Card or an employment-based immigrant visa for your foreign national employee.
+PERM stands for "Program Electronic Review Management."
+It is the first step when filing a Green Card or an employment-based immigrant visa for a foreign national employee.
 During this process, the employer:

-Files a “prevailing wage request” to the Department of Labor (DOL) via its FLAG website.
-The DOL uses the request to determine and issue the employer with a prevailing wage determination (PWD).
-This PWD dictates the wage for the position based on worksite location and experience level required for the job.
+Files a Prevailing Wage Request to the Department of Labor (DOL) via its FLAG website.
+The DOL uses this request to determine and issue the employer a prevailing wage determination (PWD).
+The PWD dictates the wage for the position based on the worksite location and the experience level required for the job.

-Starts recruitment to ensure no willing and qualified U.S. domestic worker applies for the job.
-There are these mandatory postings that the employer needs to place -
+Initiates Recruitment to ensure no willing and qualified U.S. domestic worker applies for the job.
+Mandatory recruitment activities include:

-An advertisement with a major regional newspaper on two different Sundays
+An advertisement in a major regional newspaper on two different Sundays.

-Job notice at the worksite for ten (10) consecutive days
+A job notice at the worksite for ten (10) consecutive days.

-Any of three additional activities, such as: participating in a job fair, placing TV or radio ads, on-campus recruiting, etc.
+Any three additional recruitment activities, such as participating in a job fair, placing TV or radio ads, or on-campus recruiting.

-Files ETA Form - 9089 after the 30-day mandatory period has passed and provided no qualified U.S. domestic worker was found for the job.
+Files ETA Form 9089 after the 30-day mandatory period has passed, provided no qualified U.S. domestic worker was found for the job.
 This form is filed online via the DOL’s website.

 PERM Processing Time in 2025